arangodb/docs/3.7/data-modeling-operational-factors.md

 but then write to disjoint sets of keys.
 This allows for the possibility of "phantom reads".

-Please note again that in a cluster without OneShard databases, these isolation guarantees are not given.
+Note that in a cluster without OneShard databases, these isolation guarantees are not given.

 ### Denormalizing Data